indra-ehep/KinFit_Skim/CBA_Skim/README.md

 #### SkimAna::SlaveBegin()

 The SimAna::SlaveBegin() sets class attributes and loads all necessary SF/efficiency files by calling appropriate methods.
+The output files to store the tree and histograms objects are also created in this method.

 ```cpp
 void SkimAna::SlaveBegin(TTree *tree)